SEARCH WITH THE PROGRAM FINDER

 Recommended US semester credits: 3

 Contact Hours: 6

-In this course, participation in class is necessary since most of the work will be performed in class during the lecturestime.
-Briefly, the course content is the follow: Part-I, CE General
+In this course, class participation is necessary because most of the work will be performed while in class.
+Briefly, the course content is the following:

 This course gives an introduction to linear systems, applied algebra and system dynamics with emphasis on mechanical engineering and electrical engineering application areas, such as mechanical systems, fluid and thermal systems and electrical systems.
 Throughout the course, for a given dynamical system four main topics will be covered: